 Blocking important sounds

-The best earplugs can sometimes work too well.
+The best earplugs for sleeping can sometimes work too well.
 You may not hear the noises that you need to hear.

 A crying baby, for instance, might go unnoticed.